kingston-hackSpace/thermalCamera_MLX90640/README.md

 ---
 Compatibility:
 -
-Raspberry Pi
+- Raspberry Pi
-ESP32
+- ESP32
-Teensy 3.1 or higher
+- Teensy 3.1 or higher
-Other micro-controllers of 20kB RAM or higher
+- Other micro-controllers of 20kB RAM or higher
-Not for Arduino boards.
+- *NOT for Arduino boards*

 ---
 More Info: